MacBook Air (Intel-based)

-The Intel-based MacBook Air is a discontinued line of notebook computers developed and manufactured by Apple Inc from 2008 to 2020.
+The Intel-based MacBook Air is a discontinued line of consumer-oriented high-end notebook computers developed and manufactured by Apple from 2008 to 2020.
 The Air was originally positioned above the previous MacBook line as a premium ultraportable.
-Since then, the original MacBook's discontinuation in 2011, and lowered prices on subsequent iterations, made the Air Apple's entry-level notebook.
+Since then, the original MacBook's discontinuation in 2012 and lowered prices on subsequent iterations made the Air Apple's entry-level notebook.

 The MacBook Air was introduced in January 2008 with a 13.3-inch screen, and was promoted as the world's thinnest notebook, opening a laptop category known as the ultrabook family.
 Apple released a redesigned MacBook Air in October 2010, with a redesigned tapered chassis, standard solid-state storage, and added a smaller 11.6-inch version.
 Later revisions added Intel Core i5 or i7 processors and Thunderbolt.
 The Retina MacBook Air was released in October 2018, with reduced dimensions, a Retina display, and combination USB-C/Thunderbolt 3 ports for data and power.

 The Intel-based MacBook Air was discontinued in November 2020 following the release of the first MacBook Air with Apple silicon based on the Apple M1 processor.